MaryOdama/Lita-Capstone-Project/README.md

 ### Total Revenues by Region

-    - I ensure that i have a table for with columns for Region and Sales Amount
+    - I ensure that i have a table with columns for Region and Sales Amount
     - I use the SUMIF function to calculate the total revenues for each region.
     - Example =SUMIF(C2:C5001,C3,G2) =37387894
     - View table belew